zaaack/foy/README.md

 foy --init
 ```

-Then it will put a simple `Foyfile.js` in current folder:
+which will create a simple `Foyfile.js` in the current folder:

 ```js
 // Foyfile.js